sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 published: false
 ---

-Straightforward is the last word I'd use to describe how we built Batch Changes.
+"Straightforward" is the last word I'd use to describe how we built Batch Changes.
 Exciting, rewarding, surprising, iterative, customer-focused - one of those maybe, but not straightfoward.
 The two name changes in 1.5 years of development — from Automation to Campaigns to Batch Changes — give you a glimpse of why.
 The